Facebook X Instagram Youtube Pinterest TikTok

 During the Civil War, By the Side of the Road B&B was used a hospital.
 General Philip Henry Sheridan tried to burn the building several times in 1864, but the structure’s sturdy foundations allowed it to withstand all three of his attempts.
 John B. Wenger, who lived in the building at the time, hid wounded Union soldiers in his home.

 By the Side of the Road B&B is a post-Federal period structure.
 Today, it retains much of its original mid-19th century architectural integrity, as well as the spirits of its former tenants.
-At night, guests have heard ghostly footsteps creeping outside their rooms and the sounds of spirits in conversation.
-They have also seen doors close and shut by themselves.

 According to local lore, the B&B is haunted the ghosts of two former innkeepers and their daughter.
 People often hear the girl’s spirit, trying to sneak back into the building in the early hours of the morning.